History of Formula One regulations: 2020s

 Lewis Hamilton's Mercedes W12 at the 2021 Austrian Grand Prix.

 Sergio Pérez's Red Bull RB18 at the 2022 Miami Grand Prix.

+Kimi Antonelli's Mercedes W17 at the 2026 Australian Grand Prix.

 Between the 2021 and 2022 seasons, major changes were made to the regulations to allow the usage of ground effect within the cars themselves.
 As such, a major change to the cars' aerodynamics and designs was mandated.
-A further change will occur in 2026.
+A further change occurred in 2026 which eliminated the ground effect in favour of "active aerodynamic" modes and ERS and battery management.

 The 2020s saw the emergence of the COVID-19 pandemic, which curtailed major sports events across the world, including Formula One and related feeder events.
 The 2020 Australian Grand Prix was cancelled minutes prior to the first practice session.
 The pandemic led to restrictions concerning car development; while the 2020 cars would be reused for the following season, the FIA implemented a token system that could be exchanged for new car components for the 2021 season (McLaren was granted special permission to change the engine for the 2021 season from Renault to Mercedes power units).
 Postponement and outright cancellation of several races intended to be held occurred, and new regulations intended to be introduced during the 2021 season were postponed to the following year.
 Formula One would return with a shorter race calendar in Austria for the running of the 2020 Austrian Grand Prix.
 To prevent the spread of COVID-19, most races during the 2020 and 2021 seasons were held behind closed doors or with reduced crowd capacity; by the 2021 French Grand Prix, however, crowd participation had returned, and by 2023, most COVID-19 safety protocols were relaxed.

+Minor aerodynamic changes occurred in 2020 and 2021 due to the onset of the pandemic, which also pushed new regulations intended for introduction during the latter year to 2022.
+Said new regulations resulted in a major redesign to the cars for the first time since with the reintroduction of ground effect.
+After three years of minor tweaks to the ground effect ruleset, it was scrapped outright for a new "active aerodynamic" system in 2026.